Living With Sarcoidosis

 Finding Support

-Surviving and living with sarcoidosis requires help from your health-care providers, your family, and your friends.
-Those who understand the disease can be a vital resource for people with a new diagnosis who don’t know what to expect, and several national and regional organizations exist to help you find answers.
+Managing sarcoidosis is easier when you get help from your health-care providers, your family, and your friends.
+Hearing from those who understand the disease can be a vital resource for people with a new diagnosis who don’t know what to expect, and resources exist to help you find answers.